Lyman Alpha line properties at $z \simeq 3.78$ and their environmental dependence: a case study around a massive proto-cluster: Data

 The $Q$ parameters and bandpass $B$ for each filter are given in Table 5 of \citet{Xue2017}.
 In this equation, $f_{\rm AB}$ denotes the flux density in units of erg~s$^{-1}$~cm$^{-2}$~Hz$^{-1}$.
 The labels $BB$ and $NB$ refer to the broad-band and the narrow-band which sample the Ly$\alpha$ wavelength, respectively.
 The monochromatic flux density and the Ly$\alpha$ rest-frame equivalent width are expressed in terms of the above quantities as:

 In computing the line luminosity and EW for each LAE in our sample, we assume that all galaxies lie at the same redshift (taken to be $z=3.790$) for the PCF LAEs.
+We assume all sources to be at the redshift corresponding to the center of the narrow-band filter.
+Hence, the dominant source of uncertainty on the \lya luminosity function will be the fact that some sources may be at the filter edge and not at the center of the filter itself (which we take into account by means of our simulations, see Section \ref {simdata}).
+The filter has a $\mathrm{FWHM} = 42 \mathrm{\AA}$, and therefore the redshift error resulting from our assumption is at most $\pm 0.0173$, which results in a luminosity error of $< 1\%$.